speezepearson/panfig/README.md

       }
     ~~~~~~~~

-The `sh` attribute, as you see, is a shell command.
+The `shell` attribute, as you see, is a shell command.
 The contents of the block are piped to its standard input.
+(The shell command is formatted so that `{path}` is replaced with the `sh`-escaped path to the image file that should be created.)

 ### Aliases